finbourne/notifications-sdk-java/sdk/docs/NotificationsApi.md

 > Notification updateNotification(scope, code, id, updateNotificationRequest)

-[EXPERIMENTAL] UpdateNotification: Update a Notification for a Subscription
+UpdateNotification: Update a Notification for a Subscription

 ### Example